800,000 households surveyed

 MyRepublica wrote about it in its cover story.
 Read the full article here.

-Following the successful conclusion of the survey in 14 districts, preparations are now underway to undertake a similar survey in the remaining 17 out of the total 31 earthquake affected districts.
+Following the successful conclusion of the survey in 14 districts, a similar survey was carried out in the remaining 17 out of the total 31 earthquake affected districts.